Phantom Dust: Xbox One reboot

 While the original release of Phantom Dust was not a strong commercial success, Microsoft still valued the property, championed by Microsoft Studios' vice president Phil Spencer.
-Spencer had praised Phantom Dust and felt the mechanics in the original Xbox version were "ahead of their time" and which could be better released in more modern gaming systems.
+Spencer had praised Phantom Dust and felt the mechanics in the original Xbox version were "ahead of their time" and could be better released in more modern gaming systems.
 In a November 2013 interview regarding the just-released Xbox One console, Spencer stated that discussions for a possible reboot of Phantom Dust for the new console were ongoing.

 Around early 2014, Microsoft had been evaluating its older software properties and determining which ones could be brought inexpensively to the new console.
-Darkside Game Studios, a small studio that had assisted in a number of large titles including the then-recent Sunset Overdrive but now looking to develop a title on its own, started discussions with Microsoft about taking the lead on one of these titles, which including Phantom Dust, Perfect Dark, and Battletoads.
-Darkside had been interested in the Battletoads but were told this was off the table, so instead started discussions about bringing a reboot of Phantom Dust to the new console.
+Darkside Game Studios, a small studio that had assisted in a number of large titles, including the then-recent Sunset Overdrive, but now looking to develop a title on its own, started discussions with Microsoft about taking the lead on one of these titles, which included Phantom Dust, Perfect Dark, and Battletoads.
+Darkside had been interested in the Battletoads but was told this was off the table, so instead started discussions about bringing a reboot of Phantom Dust to the new console.

 The two companies agreed in Q2 2014 for a $5 million budget to create a multiplayer-only version of Phantom Dust that would fit well into the growing eSports community, working under the codename "Babel" and targeting an August 2015 release.
 Shortly after starting development, Microsoft asked Darkside to include a single-player campaign alongside the multiplayer element, but did not grant any additional funds or time.
-Darkside, not wanting to lose their opportunity with this title, decided to start creation on a vertical slice of a single-player campaign as to help convince Microsoft to provide the additional funds and time.
+Darkside, not wanting to lose their opportunity with this title, decided to start creation on a vertical slice of a single-player campaign to help convince Microsoft to provide the additional funds and time.
 The Darkside opted to go with an art style that balanced realism vs cartoonish approach, describing it somewhere between that of 2008's Prince of Persia and Infamous Second Son.